Amarro Fiamberti: Transorbital lobotomy

 A lobotomy, also known as a lobectomy or leucotomy, was a neurosurgery approach.
 It entailed severing the connections between the prefrontal cortex and the rest of the brain.
 It could be done in two ways: directly removing them or destroying them.
-The most common side effect was a drastic change in personality and it is permanent.
+The most common side effect was a drastic and permanent change in personality.
 In the past, lobotomy was used to treat a variety of psychiatric disorders, including schizophrenia, depression, manic-depressive psychosis, and anxiety-related disorders.